jsphpndr/jsphpndr/content/blog/stop-email-spam-with-obscurejs-hide-your-email-address-from-spammers/index.md

   tags = ['web development', 'spam protection', 'email']
 +++

 Did you know that spambots scan websites looking to harvest emails all the time?
-I didn’t.
+I didn't.
 At least, not starting out.

-When I first started programming, I didn’t know that it was a bad idea to hardcode email addresses into my HTML.
+When I first started programming, I didn't know that it was a bad idea to hardcode email addresses into my HTML.
 Needless to say, I got a lot of spam.
 Lots and lots of it.

 When I first started looking around for a solution, this was what I found: